 The known constituents are defined by the appropriate Reference substances as described for mono- and multi-constituent substances.
+No constituent should be reported under the "Impurity" header of section 1.2.

 8.3 REPORTING OF ANALYTICAL INFORMATION

 Analytical information is reported in chapter 1.4.
 This chapter exists out of two parts: